 Make Ahead: Pies are perfect to make ahead of time, especially when you have many other items to prepare.
 Just make it a day or two in advance and store covered or wrapped in plastic in the refrigerator.

-Storage: Cover your leftover pumpkin pie with foil or plastic wrap or place it in an airtight container and store it in the refrigerator for 3 to 4 days.
+Storage: Cover your leftover pumpkin pie with foil or plastic wrap, place it in an airtight container, and store it in the refrigerator for 3 to 4 days.

 Freeze: Want to make one in advance or prep another for Christmas while you are at it?
 You can freeze it right in the pie dish as long as you cover it well and add an extra layer to keep the frostbite away.
 The pie will store well for about 1 month.
-Thaw completely before serving.
+Thaw completely in the refrigerator overnight to defrost before serving.

 More Pumpkin Spice Goodness

 - 14 ounce sweetened condensed milk

 - 1 tablespoon vanilla extract

 - Preheat the oven to 350°F. Blind bake the crust for 10-12 minutes.

 - In a large bowl, whisk eggs, sweetened condensed milk, pumpkin puree, pumpkin pie spice, vanilla extract, and salt together.